 As a Houston moving company that’s been around for over 30 years, we’ve heard lots of horror stories about moving scams.
 In fact, some of our customers only came to us after realizing another moving company lied to them, overcharged them or just didn’t honor their contract.

-After listening to these stories, we’ve come up with a list of moving red flags to look for before hiring Houston movers.
+After listening to these stories, we made a short video (above) teaching you how to search a moving company to see if they’re operating legally, and created a list of moving red flags to look for before hiring Houston movers.
 Here are some of the signs to look out for if you want to avoid moving scams.

 The Price Is Amazingly Low

 If you’re looking for Houston movers and see an ad offering cheap prices–like 30 or 40 percent less than all the rest–you’re probably going to do a double take and consider calling them.
 Hey, who doesn’t want to save money?
 And that’s exactly what some dishonest moving companies count on!

 They expect their low prices to get people in the door, at which point they’ll nickel and dime you until you pay more than you should.
 And if they don’t increase the price, they’ll likely offer subpar services, which is all they can afford to give since they don’t pay for insurance, aren’t licensed with the DMV or use cheap, low-quality labor.